mgo-af/theme-vercel-root-route-prefix-repro/README.md

 Includes a small handful of dependencies for the Gatsby API's to build MDX pages and read from file structure.

+Also wraps `Layout` and provides those to sites using the theme via an `MDXProvider`, in order to be able to use links in MDX in consuming sites.

 #### `/docs`

 Example site that ships with the theme package.